adir-jscode/powersurge-supplements-client/README.md

 # About Project

-- This project is Manage inventory items
+- This project is about Manage inventory items
 - It's contains collection of products
 - In this project we use CRUD operations
 - Home page contains a Banner,products, categories, recent post and a footer